Winter tyres and snow socks

 How to drive in winter

 Good driving techniques are just as important as the tyres fitted to your car.
-They're not complicated and don't cost any money - the secret is simply to employ a calm, balanced approach.
+They're not complicated and don't cost any money - the secret is simply to employ a calm, balanced approach (pretend the controls are made of glass!).
 Here are some top tips:

 - Use higher gears.
 Pull away in second rather than first gear - this reduces the chances of spinning the wheels and digging yourself into a rut.

-- Apply the brakes as if they are made of glass.
+- Apply the brakes very gently.
 Sharp application of the brakes can lead to a skid, at which point you’ve lost control of your car.
+If the wheels lock, release the brakes before re-applying them.
+ABS doesn't work well on snow, so repeatedly pumping the brakes (cadence braking) may slow you more quickly.

 - Be very gentle with the steering.
 Any tyre’s ability to offer lateral grip is reduced in these conditions.
 The faster you travel and the more you need to turn, the less sideways grip the tyre will offer.
 Once you’re sliding sideways, it’s even harder to regain control.